(Disclosure: Some of the links below may be affiliate links)

 The second fund I had to transfer was the Vanguard S&P500 ETF (VOO).
 I had 25 shares of this ETF.
 I sold it at 258.07 per share.
 The very good thing is that I did not pay any fee for selling since this is one of the free ETFs from DEGIRO.
 I repurchased them at 257.72 CHF per share.
-For buying, I paid a fee of 0.35 CHF.
-I actually made a profit of 8.75 with the difference.
+For buying, I spent 0.35 CHF in fees.
+I made a profit of 8.75 with a difference.
 It is a net profit of 8.40 CHF after the fees.
 I was lucky on that one.
 I was not counting on this profit.

 Reviewing my portfolio

 I have been growing less and less convinced about the SMIM (Swiss Mid-Cap) ETF I had in my portfolio.
 It took me a long time, but I decided to sell it to simplify my portfolio and make it more stable.
 The home bias part of my portfolio is here to stabilize my portfolio, not to make more returns.
 Therefore, the Swiss part of the portfolio will be entirely composed of the iShares Swiss Dividends ETF for now.
 I am still pondering whether I should simply use the Swiss Market Index (SMI) instead.
 But for now, I like this choice.